umano/AndroidSlidingUpPanel/README.md

 You can change the panel shadow by using the `setShadowDrawable` method.
 No shadow is displayed by default.

-You can disable sliding by using 'setSlidingEnabled' method.
+You can disable sliding by using `setSlidingEnabled` method.
 This can be useful if you want to show\hide panel only from the code.
 By default sliding is enabled.

 ### Implementation